Marilyn’s Letter

 Now you know the reasons why I established a Foundation and the areas in which I would like you to focus.
 I hope I’ve succeeded in establishing a framework for the foundation without being prescriptive about which specific organizations or people who should receive grants.
 You and your Board of Directors need to own all of the decisions.

 The spirit of philanthropy is empowering.
-I hope that you will all take the responsibility, and the opportunities, that are derived by having the funds that permit you to materially effect other people’s lives
+I hope that you will all take the responsibility, and the opportunities, that are derived by having the funds that permit you to materially effect other people’s lives.

 All my love,